How to Care for Watermelon Peperomia?

 Use rooting hormone on the cut end to stimulate faster root development and place the cutting in moist potting.
 Keep the cutting out of direct sunlight and in a warm location.
 You should also keep the soil moist.

 You can root in water as well, which gives you a clear view of how the roots are developing.
-You should see some root development in 2-6 weeks.
+Some root development can be seen in 2-6 weeks.
 If you go with the water rooting method, make sure to change the water every 2-3 days to keep it fresh.

 Watermelon peperomias look their best when grouped together with other plants that have similar care requirements, or when multiple peperomias are grouped together.
 This will also improve humidity around the plant, helping it thrive when humidity levels indoors are lower.